Paradise (Lana Del Rey EP): Critical reception

 In January 2013, Nashville-based producer/singer-songwriter Shane Tutmarc released a cover of Ride.
 Nashville Scene described it as, "a rad little bit of Americana-stalgia, and to be perfectly honest, I vastly prefer Tutmarc's version of "Ride" over Del Rey's — it's a gauzy, dreamy take on a tune that, in Tutmarc's hands, has a pleasant and memorable melody."

 Commercial performance

 Paradise debuted at No. 10 on the Billboard 200, selling 67,000 copies in its first week.
 It has since sold over 332,000 copies in the US.

 Track listing

+All lyrics and melodies written by Lana Del Rey, except on Blue Velvet, written by Lee Morris and Bernie Wayne.

 Personnel

 Credits adapted from the liner notes of Paradise.